KT-Rahul/8-Bit-RISC-Processor/README.md

 # 8-Bit-RISC-Processor

 Built a custom minimal 8-bit Harvard-style RISC processor with a custom 16-bit instruction set in Verilog HDL.
 This is my first working prototype and will have more improvements with data memory, pipelining, and additional ISA features.
+I have loaded a simple Fibonacci program into the instruction memory which prints until the carryf is tripped signalling maximum Fibonacci number reached in an 8-Bit register(i.e., 233).
+The value will be stored in register 1.